Public Disclosure of Prudential Information (APS 330)

 Credit risk is associated with the quality of lending, other monetary assets and derivatives and in particular the assessment of the credit worthiness of counterparties.
 Accordingly, the level of total arrears is used as an indicator of the inherent credit risk in the loan book.
 In addition to arrears, there is an element of credit risk for loans that are not in arrears.
 This component is also considered when quantifying credit risk.

-Beyond Bank raises doubtful debt provisions against expected credit risk losses (i.e. where a "loss event" has occurred).
-Capital is held for unexpected credit risk losses.
+Beyond Bank raises doubtful debt provisions against expected credit risk losses in accordance with Australian Accounting Standards based on an assessment of the expected probability of credit default, loss given default and exposure at default.
+Capital is also held for unexpected credit risk losses.
 The additional capital held for unexpected secured credit risk losses is determined using hypothetical scenario modelling allowing for abnormally high (10% - shock) levels of loan defaults, a large (30%) negative movement in security valuations and no recovery from mortgage insurance.
-For unsecured loans, modelling is undertaken that allows for a significant (200%) deterioration in delinquency, an abnormally high (triple-shock) level of defaults and a large (30%) increase in losses on defaulting loans.

 Beyond Bank is committed to the principle of pay equity and sets rates of pay for positions according to job classification.
 Employee remuneration is substantially of a fixed nature; bonus, incentive and performance-based payment schemes do not generally apply as they are not conducive to Beyond Bank’s team-based culture and relationship-focussed business model.